andrewmcveigh/curriculum-vitae/README.md

 Worked across a broad range of technologies spanning web and geospatial data systems, including JavaScript and React for front-end development, and Java and Clojure for backend services, Clojure/Python for data processing/ETL.
-Used SPARQL/graph databases linked data, with some use of PostgreSQL/PostGIS for data storage and geospatial processing.
+Used SPARQL/graph databases for linked data, with some use of PostgreSQL/PostGIS for data storage and geospatial processing.
-Leveraged cloud platforms such as AWS and Google Cloud for deployment, scalability, and cost managment.
+Leveraged cloud platforms such as AWS and Google Cloud for deployment, scalability, and cost management.
 Worked extensively with geospatial linked-data formats and tooling, including processing shapefiles and generating Mapbox Vector Tiles, supporting the development of data-intensive, map-driven applications.